Onelvis/study-notes/Software design life cycle/DevOps/Linux.md

 - The `>>` appends to a file or creates the file if it doesn't exist.
 - The `<` symbol is used for input(STDIN) redirection
 - `>&`re-directs output of one file to another.

+## Services

+### Linux Service Management

+Services are stored in `/etc/init.d`, this is a daemon which is the first process of the Linux system.

+Start a service: `/etc/init.d/ssh start`
+Stop a service: `/etc/init.d/ssh stop`